Elemental Synergies vs. Mixing Elemental Components 101

 For Excess Oil, Don’t Recoil

 If your skin tends toward the oily side, adding oils to your pores seems counter-intuitive, but trust me on this.
 The anti-inflammatory and antibacterial properties of the oils will soothe skin irritations to quell any acne.
-The breakouts that result from excess sebum will gain healing and protecting powers from the vitamins, amino acids, and antioxidants the oils bring to your pores.
+The components that cause breakouts that result from excess sebum will gain healing and protecting powers from the vitamins, amino acids, and antioxidants the oils bring to your pores.

 For example, jojoba oil is more than just a fun name.
 This lightweight essential oil mirrors your natural sebum to prevent overproduction of oil in your pores.
 Similarly, citrus vibes, such as orange and lemon essential oils, regulate and balance out oil production in your pores while tightening pores and keeping your face fresh.